Harry Ramsden's

-Harry Ramsden's is a fast food restaurant chain based in the United Kingdom which offers fish and chips and assorted themed dishes.
+Harry Ramsden's Group Limited is a fast food restaurant chain based in the United Kingdom which offers fish and chips and assorted themed dishes.
 Founded by restaurant entrepreneur Harry Ramsden in Guiseley, West Yorkshire, in 1928, it was sold to his partner in 1954.
 Since then it has a succession of corporate owners: Associated Fisheries, Merryweathers, Granada, Compass, SSP, BVL and Deep Blue.
 As of 2025, it has about 8 restaurants in the UK.